-The structure is in overall good condition with some minor problems.
+The structure is in overall good condition.
 Replace the missing and deteriorated compression joint seals at the east and west abutment deck joints.

 For a list of maintenance repair items, see the 2011 Annual Maintenance Report.

 LOCUST STREET OVERPASS

 For a list of maintenance repair items, see the 2011 Annual Maintenance Report.